devaultcrypto/devault/doc/build-unix.md

         sudo apt-get install libdb-dev libdb++-dev

 -----------------------------------------
-On Ubuntu 16.04 (xenial) and Debian 9 (stretch) and under you will need to install a C++17 compatible compiler to build devault.
+You will also need to install a C++17 compatible compiler to build devault.

 For Ubuntu Xenial only -